-The Native Healer’s deep connection to the natural environment and their understanding of the true spiritual nature of creation, including the human experience, takes many years to obtain and yet many are born with this innate wisdom.
+The Native Healer’s deep connection to the natural environment and their understanding of the true spiritual nature of creation, including the human experience, takes many years to obtain.
+Yet, many are born with this innate wisdom.
 From this place of understanding, Healers help others obtain a connection to their own natural and spiritual selves, where healing can take place.

-It is understood that health is our natural state and as we live in balance with Mother Earth, and our Creator, we too are in balance.
-A disconnect from the natural spiritual nature of all things, toxic environmental exposure and emotional trauma can cause an individual’s disconnect thus manifesting as illness.
-The modalities of treatment in the realm of traditional medicine varies as they are dependent on the person’s unique presentation and strive to create an opportunity for the individual to understand the nature and root of the illness in order to regain health and re-establish this connection.
+It is understood that health is our natural state, and as we live in balance with Mother Earth and our Creator, we too are in balance.
+However, a disconnect from the innate spiritual nature of all things, toxic environmental exposure, and emotional trauma can cause an individual’s disconnect, thus manifesting as illness.
+Therefore, the modalities of treatment in the realm of traditional medicine vary as they are dependent on the person’s unique presentation and strive to create an opportunity for the individual to understand the nature and root of the illness to regain health and re-establish this connection.

-Access to healing can be generated from the physical level in the form of herbs, foods, and music, or in ways that reconnect the individual to the natural environment.
-A combination of treatments from the emotional, and spiritual levels through prayer, meditation, song and ceremony are also commonly used.
+Access to healing can be generated from the physical level in herbs, foods, and music or in ways that reconnect the individual to the natural environment.
+A combination of treatments from the emotional and spiritual levels through prayer, meditation, song, and ceremony are also commonly used.
 Within each of us lies the ability to heal ourselves.
-We all have equal access to this power and are capable of reaching our natural state of health however, assistance from a Healer, whether it be a Traditional Healer or other practitioners who practice Chinese, Naturopathic, Ayurvedic or Western Medicine are often needed to assist the individual through the path to recovery.
+We all have equal access to this power and are capable of reaching our natural state of health; however, assistance from a Healer, whether it be a Traditional Healer or other practitioners who practice Chinese, Naturopathic, Ayurvedic or Western Medicine, are often needed to assist the individual through the path to recovery.